"The society of the future needs different creative contribution from each of us."

 Since 1 January 2024, these activities have been included in the broader Diversity Management area, for which Professional People&Diversity Management, Dr Cinzia Ninetto, is referent; in her role, she is responsible for preparing organizational arrangements and technological solutions to facilitate the integration of people with disabilities into the workplace, checking the implementation of the process of integration of people with disabilities into the workplace and into the educational pathways of the university, and receiving and reporting to the competent structures any situations of discomfort and integration difficulties.
 It is also responsible for analyzing and assessing the training needs of people with disabilities and the managers of the University structures.

-The Alias Career ("Carriere Alias") is intended to create an alternative identity that replaces the personal data with the "elective" name", chosen by the person in a gender transition, within the computer system of the university as reported in the Guidelines for Italian Universities on the implementation of career alias of the National Conference of Equality Bodies of the Italian Universities.
+The ‘alias career’ is intended to create an alternative identity that replaces the personal data with the ‘chosen’ name chosen by the person in transition, within the administrative management information system, as reported in the Guidelines for Italian Universities on the Implementation of the Career Alias by the National Conference of Equality Bodies of Italian Universities.